 Ten Apple Farm offers Goat Hikes a few times a month, where the public can join in on the goats’ daily ritual.
 The goats lead the way much of time.
 It’s no wonder – they certainly know that 1.5-mile loop well.
 It’s a route they walk all year, especially in the winter, when that jaunt is their outdoor exercise for the day before heading back into the barn where it’s cozier.

 Of course, sometimes the goats linger to snack on a tree or to jump and play with each other.
-Who can blame them?

 The goat hikes have been happening at Ten Apple Farm for years.
 Farm owners Karl Schatz and Margaret Hathaway first opened the hikes to neighbors who might want to join the ruminating crew on their daily ramble through the woods.
 Then folks started coming from farther afield.

-The hikes happen a few times a month throughout the year (see tenapplefarm.com for the most up-to-date schedule) and the trek is a fairy easy-going 1.5-mile loop in the woods behind the farm.
+The hikes happen a few times a month throughout the year (see tenapplefarm.com for the most up-to-date schedule) and the trek is a fairy easy-going one-mile loop in the woods behind the farm.
 The hike is family and beginner-friendly (although kids 4 and under must be carried) with a couple of steeper spots, but mostly a wide and well-worn trail.